oscardelalanza/tic-tac-toe/README.md

 ### Run tests

-- Run the command `rspec spec/board_spec.rb` to test the Board class
+- Run the command `rspec spec/board_spec.rb` to test the Board class.
-- Run the command `rspec spec/player_spec.rb` to test the Player class
+- Run the command `rspec spec/player_spec.rb` to test the Player class.
-- Run the command `rspec spec/tic_tac_toe_spec.rb` to test the TicTacToe class
+- Run the command `rspec spec/tic_tac_toe_spec.rb` to test the TicTacToe class.

 ## Authors